putuoka/c4it-blog/content/posts/2021/062-clean-code-vs-performance/article.md

 ---
 title: "Code opinion: performance or clean code?"
-path: '/blog/clean-code-vs-performance'
+path: "/blog/clean-code-vs-performance"
-tags: ["Clean Code", "Performance" , "MainArticle"]
+tags: ["Clean Code", "Performance", "MainArticle"]
 featuredImage: "./cover.png"
-excerpt : "In any application, writing code that is clean and performant is crucial.
+excerpt: "In any application, writing code that is clean and performant is crucial.
 But we often can't have both.
 What to choose?"
 created: 2021-07-27
 updated: 2021-07-27
 ---